morrowind-modding/tes3cs-manual/content/index.md

 - Language is occasionally gendered unnecessarily, referring to male pronouns instead of gender-neutral pronouns where the text is not only applicable to males.
 - Some aspects of MWScript presented are inaccurate or outright incorrect.
 	- _such as?_

+\*Although the text is been preserved, the folder structure has been adjusted due to a large number of [[appendix#Uncategorized Notes|uncategorized notes]] which were otherwise difficult to find in the original TES3CS Help Docs.

 ## Credits